wyaneva/BabelStream/index.md

   - RAJA
   - SYCL

-As such this tool can be used as a kind of \textit{Rosetta Stone} which provides both a cross-platform and cross-programming model array of results of achievable memory bandwidth.
+As such this tool can be used as a kind of **Rosetta Stone** which provides both a cross-platform and cross-programming model array of results of achievable memory bandwidth.

 [1]: McCalpin, John D., 1995: "Memory Bandwidth and Machine Balance in Current High Performance Computers", IEEE Computer Society Technical Committee on Computer Architecture (TCCA) Newsletter, December 1995.